top of page

 • How long does an installation last?

-Typically, a temporary, braided-in dread installation lasts 5-7 weeks.
-With proper care, the dreads themselves can be installed many many times.
+Typically, a temporary, braided-in loc installation lasts 5-7 weeks.
+With proper care, the locs themselves can be installed many many times.

-• Where do I get synthetic or wool dreads?
+• Where do I get synthetic or wool locs?

-From me!
-I make custom sets of synthetic and wool dreads to order in any length and any color.
-Or, if you've purchased them elsewhere or made them yourself, I can install those for you as well.
-Reach out to me to talk more about this.
+From us!
+We make custom sets of synthetic and wool locs to order in any length and any color.
+Or, if you've purchased them elsewhere or made them yourself, we can install those for you as well.

 • How often do I need to wash my hair?

 Everyone's hair varies slightly in its needs, but on average I recommend shampooing your hair once a week.
 Because synthetic hair and wool don’t hold on to dirt and oil the same way our natural hair does, it doesn't get as "dirty" as quickly.
-A good trick for cleaning your scalp is to take a color bottle and mix a little shampoo with water and squirt the mixture onto your scalp, then massage the shampoo into your scalp and let the soapy water run over the rest of your dreads as you rinse.
-I have some shampoos and other care products available in my shop.
+A good trick for cleaning your scalp is to take a color bottle and mix a little residue-free shampoo with water and squirt the mixture onto your scalp, then massage the shampoo into your scalp and let the soapy water run over the rest of your locs as you rinse.

-• Are temporary dreadlocks damaging to my natural hair?
+• Are temporary locs damaging to my natural hair?

 Nope.
 This is considered a protective style.
-The only possibility for damage is where the rubber band or elastic is placed at the bottom of the braid to secure your hair to the dreadlock.
-I use high quality elastics to avoid damage as much as possible, and these are no more damaging than a pony tail holder.
+The only possibility for damage is where the rubber band or elastic is placed at the bottom of the braid to secure your hair to the loc.
+We use high quality elastics to avoid damage as much as possible, and these are no more damaging than a pony tail holder.

 • What type of maintenance do you recommend?

-Temporary dread extensions will need to be removed after 5-7 weeks.
-To do this, carefully remove the rubber band at the bottom of your hair that's braided onto the dreadlock and unbraid your hair.
-Once all the dreads are out, gently brush out all the excess hair.
+Temporary loc extensions will need to be removed after 5-7 weeks.
+To do this, carefully remove the rubber band at the bottom of your hair that's braided onto the loc and unbraid your hair.
+Once all the locs are out, gently brush out all the excess hair.
 It may appear that a lot of hair is coming out at this time, but it's just the amount of hair that would have come out if you were brushing your hair daily.
 Once you've brushed out all the excess hair, marvel at the amazing afro you now have.
-Now give your hair a good shampoo (or two) and your ready to reinstall your dreads.
-Reach out to me if you have any trouble!
+Now give your hair a good shampoo (or two) and your ready to reinstall your locs.

 bottom of page